-All students are required to carry a total of 42 credits per school year, regardless of any excess of credits earned in previous years, unless the student has enrolled in the Lighthouse Program or has the approval of the principal.
+All students are required to carry a total of 42 credits per school year, unless approved by the principal.
 The number of credits awarded for each course is based on the amount of class time scheduled for that course.
 This reflects our school day schedule and state regulations that increase the "Time and Learning" standards at the high school level to a minimum of 990 hours of instruction.